WeiFoo/NoML/ml-in-practice/andrew-ngs-guidline.md

 | Eroor on the examples not trained on | "training-dev error" 10%  |<<<< Data Mismatch >>>>   | "Dev/test error" 6%  |   |

+# When transfer learning makes sense in DL?

+* task A and task B have the same input X
+* you have a lot of data for task A than task B
+* low level features from A could be helpful for task B